Education in Kerala: Thrissur

 St. Thomas College, Thrissur is the oldest college in the erstwhile princely state of Cochin and present day Thrissur district.
 It is also the third non-government college (Union Christian College, Aluva being the first and SB College, Changanassery being second) to be recognised as a first grade college under University of Madras, among others in then existed princely states of Travancore, Cochin, and Malabar which later became mostly the present geographical area of Kerala.

 Thrissur is considered as an education hub for medical education, the city has three medical colleges.
-It is the only district that has four universities: Kerala Agricultural University, Kerala University of Health Sciences, Kerala Kalamandalam, and Kerala Institute of Local Administration (KILA).
+It is the only district that has four universities: Kerala Agricultural University (KAU), Kerala University of Health Sciences (KUHS), Kerala Kalamandalam, and Kerala Institute of Local Administration (KILA).

 Kerala Institute of Local Administration is the only educational institution in Kerala where the training for IAS candidates takes place.
 Thrissur has Kerala Police Academy, Academy for Central Excise, Kerala Forest Research Institute, and research institutes under KAU.

 The district of Thrissur holds some of the premier institutions in Kerala such as Government Engineering College, Govt.
 Law College, Ayurveda College, Govt.
 Fine Arts College, College of Veterinary and Animal Sciences, Sree Rama Varma Music School etc. Thrissur was a main center of coaching for the entrance examinations for engineering and medicine.

-St. Joseph’s College, Irinjalakuda, Thrissur is the only institution in Kerala State to offer a government-aided B.Sc.
+St. Joseph's College, Irinjalakuda, Thrissur is the only institution in Kerala State to offer a government-aided B.Sc.
 Biotechnology program.